kajalsaroay/model_ESV_files/README.md

 A Dynamic Computational Model of Pulsatile Brain Blood Flow

 # Purpose
-Develop a model to look at effects of compliance and pulsatility on blood flow in a network of cerebral blood vessels.
+Develop a model to investigate the effects of compliance and pulsatility on blood flow in a network of cerebral blood vessels.

 # How to Use
 ## List of required files: